radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 ```

 **Key Points**:

-- The store link points to the reference file
+- The kerchunk reference file is considered as the data store and thus is reference as a link with `rel: store`
 - Assets include both the reference file and source data
-- Media type indicates the reference format (e.g., JSON with zstd compression)
 - Role `"reference"` indicates virtual/indirect data access
 - Role `"source"` indicates the underlying data files